WHO CAN APPLY

 Regional Scholarships ($7,000): The Playford Trust in partnership with Chartwells and St Ann’s College offers two residential scholarships for students residing at St Ann’s – one to a student continuing to reside at the college and the other to a student enrolling for the first time.
 The scholarships support promising students intending to study science, engineering, mathematics or technology subjects at one of the three South Australian universities and who need to overcome the practical and financial disadvantages associated with having their home base located in regional South Australia.

 Aileen Thompson Scholarship ($7,000): This Scholarship is given annually to an outstanding post-graduate or senior student at the discretion of the Library and Education Committee.
 The Scholarship is a half-fees scholarship.

 Jacqueline Adele Jamieson Scholarships ($5,000): These scholarships are for women, in particular University of Adelaide medical or science students from rural South Australia.
 Payment is in the form of a rebate on College fees.

 The Doctors Moore Scholarship ($4,000): The Dr Elizabeth and Dr Peter Moore Scholarship is awarded to a new student from regional or rural Australia who is studying medicine, or in a medically related field, and living at St Ann’s.
 It is awarded based on previous academic performance including ATAR, character, extramural activities and financial need.
 It takes the form of a rebate on student’s fees and will continue for each year the student is studying medicine and living at St Ann’s.

 The Constance Finlayson Scholarship ($2,500): These two scholarships are rewarded to students of outstanding academic merit, although aspects of character and outside interests are also taken into account.
-The Award is made primarily on the results of the Matriculation examination, but character and extramural interests are also taken into account.
+One is bestowed on a first year student, the other to a returning resident of St Ann’s.
 Payment is in the form of a rebate on College fees.

 The Phyllis Crompton Scholarship ($2,500): The Phyllis Crompton Scholarship is given annually to a student showing outstanding academic merit.
 Leadership qualities, character, other interests and financial need are taken into account.